The Rundown

 PROS

-- Formulated specifically for senior dogs
+- Formulated specifically for senior dogs who need extra support as they age

 - Contains botanical inclusions for extra nutrients